openhab/openhab-addons/docs/sources/development/ide.md

-# Setting up a development environment for openHAB 2
+# Setting up an IDE for openHAB 2

 If you are a developer yourself, you might want to setup a development environment, so that you can debug and develop openHAB 2 yourself.